-If the higher-order terms are assumed insignificant, the deformation can be described as a simple linear function.
-The deformation at any point along the $x_1$ axis is a function of a small deformation at the origin plus an additional value proportional to distance from the origin.
+Because the higher-order terms are assumed insignificant, the deformation is described as a simple linear function linearly.
+The deformation at any point along the x_1 axis is a function of a small deformation at the origin plus an additional value proportional to distance from the origin.